steffendx/GoNorthWiki/Tale.md

  * **Check npc inventory**: Allows you to pick an item that will be searched in the npc inventory and compare the count to a value you define
  * **Check pick quest value**: Allows you to pick a quest and check a value of this quest
  * **Check quest state**: Allows you to pick a quest and check the state of the quest
+ * **Check game time**: Allows you check if the current game time is before or after a specified time.
+ * **Check player skill value**: Checks the value of a skill the player can cast.
+You can pick the skill using a dialog and specify the value condition.
+ * **Check npc skill value**: Checks the value of a skill the npc can cast.
+You can pick the skill using a dialog and specify the value condition.
+ * **Player can use skill**: Checks if the player can use a skill
+ * **Player can not use skill**: Checks if the player can not use a skill
+ * **Npc can use skill**: Checks if the npc can use a skill
+ * **Npc can not use skill**: Checks if the npc can not use a skill

 On the right of each condition you will find the following icons:
  * **Arrows**: Allows you to rearrange the conditions